nanopb/nanopb/nanogrpc/README.md

 whole stack and keep stuff simple (over single serial connection) call are being identified with IDs.

-##### Concept of contexts and non blocking parsing
+##### Concept of contexts, blocking and non blocking parsing
 Each method can hold pointer to structure (`context`) which holds pointers to to request and response structures and pointer next context structure.
 It is needed for implementing non blocking parsing.

+In blocking mode (`ng_GrpcParseBlocking`) only one (default) context is being used in order to keep it simple (to use).
+Callback cannot schedule response for later time.
+In such case error message will be sent.

+In nonblocking parsing when server calls method there it could be possible to have several calls of the same method ongoing (with own contexts).
+For now only one method at time is implemented.
+When call on specific method is ongoing, when another one arrives, previous will be removed.
+In order to handle several methods of one type, there is need of managing not finished methods.
+It can be achieved by introducing timeout functionality or keeping linked list of contexts in form of queue.
+Newly registered would be placed in front of queue, and removed to the end.
+In case overflow the latest call be overridden, but it won't block.
+It could be default behavior in case of not having timeout.

-When server calls callback it sends its context.
-Callback can response immediately, shedule response for later time or do both (and inform server by return code), but will allow for next responses only if method definition allows for server streaming.
+When call arrives, callback can respond immediately, schedule response for later time or do both (and inform server by return code), but will allow for next responses only if method definition allows for server streaming.

-##### Blocking parsing
-Non blocking parsing is a little bit tricky so in order to leave for user easy to implement grpc there is `ng_GrpcParseBlocking` function which doesn't allow for scheduling responses for later time and uses only one (first) context per method, see `network_example`
+It could also possible to dynamically allocate contexts, but since user is given pointer to context which might be removed before he finishes call (timeout) it will be tricky to remove it an NULL all pointers pointing to it...
+To be discussed.

 ## Roadmap
 * tests